View without frames

 We start close to home:

 Quick finds.
 Offers a fast way to access Center technical information and resources.
-Click on Quick Find search box.
-From here, you can access Center responses to specific technical assistance requests we've received in the past; you can also access a variety of Center-developed materials.
+Click on Quick Find.
+There are over 130 topics.
+Find one that is relevant to your search and go to it.
+From there, you can link to a variety of Center-developed materials and to online resources from other sources.

 Gateway to Links. the Gateway Sites page (http://smhp.psych.ucla.edu/gateway/gateway_sites.htm) provides a listing of major agency websites that offer access to other information and support relevant to the topics of mental health in schools and addressing barriers to student learning.
 We've also identified other Centers that provide free technical assistance.